adamjmurray/ableton-launchpad-sequencer/DEVELOPERS.md

 1. Create a new release branch: release/{version-number}
 2. Open the example Live set
-3. For each device (launchpad-sequencer, launchpad-sequencer-io-ch1, and launchpad-sequencer-io-ch3):
-    * Edit the device
-    * Freeze the Max patch
-    * Save the Max patch
+3. Edit the launchpad-sequencer.amxd device, freeze it, and save (the io-ch1 and io-ch3 should already be frozen)
 4. Save the Live set
 5. Run